Announcing the Founding of the

 THE FOUNDATIONS OF PUBLIC SERVICE

-The Architecture and Public Works exhibit highlight memorials and public venues that serve important historical, symbolic, and cultural functions, as well as a broad array of improvement projects that ensure that individuals have the safe and reliable infrastructure to use in the public sphere.
-Serving the Public in Elected Office highlights influential political leaders at the federal, state, and local levels of government driven by an intrinsic desire to contribute to the common good.
+Serving the Public in Elected Office Exhibit highlights influential political leaders at the federal, state, and local levels of government who are driven by an intrinsic desire to contribute to the common good.

 EXHIBIT SPOTLIGHT: